LeakyAI/PyTorch-Overview/README.md

 Copyright 2021 Leaky.AI LLC

-This repo houses exercies for the leaky.ai course on Introduction to Deep Learning with PyTorch.
+This repo contains the exercises for the leaky.ai course called <b>Introduction to Deep Learning with PyTorch<b>.
 In order to complete this assingment:

 1. Copy the following link:
 https://github.com/LeakyAI/PyTorch-Overview